anacg1620/tiago_dnn_ik/README.md

 To use pykin, run `pykin_preprocessing` from tiago_data_generation scripts in the docker container.
 This creates four files `x_train`, `x_test`, `y_train` and `y_test` in the corresponding data pykin folder, times the number of curriculums.
 This scripts needs 4 parameters, namely:
 - `--file`: chooses input csv filename
-- `--norm`: chooses normalization type: 0 for standardization, 1 for min-max normalization, other for none
+- `--norm`: chooses normalization type: 0 for standardization, 1 for min-max, 2 for max-absolute, 3 for robust, other for none
 - `--name`: chooses name for split data files
 - `--curr`: chooses number of curriculums generated for the data